Stock Number: 12232

 "Butcher's Broom" erect stems with spiky leathery cladophylls (leaf-like branchlet) bearing riny green flowers, then reddish berries; dark green botanical curiosity used in wreaths.
 Also used as a medicinal herb: for a laxitive, for gout, and for hypertension control.
 The leathery cladophylls are much shorter and a muc...

 "Butchers Broom" Erect stems taller than R. aculeatus ,with the leathery cladophylls (the leaf like branchlet bearing the reduced leaves and fls in their centers) larger and paler than those of R. aculeatus.
 Handsome.
 Reputed winter hardy to zone 7; although we doubt this--but this does suggest that this handsome clump...

-"Coral Fountain Plant" Gracefully arching fine rush-like glossy stems bear many scarlet red tubular flowers--a living "Firecracker Factory" in constant bloom with bright light.
+"Coral Fountain Plant" Gracefully arching fine rush-like glossy stems bear many yellow to scarlet red tubular flowers--a living "Firecracker Factory" in constant bloom with bright light.
 This has nearly endless uses in garden and container designs.

 "Dwarf Firecracker Factory" Smaller foliage and shorter more deeply arching foliage than the species form--but still with the many scarlet red tubular flowers with cayenne brushings clustered at each leafy node--in cooler temperatues in full sun these leafy collars turn a turquoise purple.
 Much more compact and much mo...